kotaoue/clitable/README.md

 print table at cli.

 # usage
-When Arguments type of "dict" are passed to "print_table".
+When Arguments type of "dict" or "list" are passed to "print_table".
 ```
 import clitable